Kenny-Hui/xledit/README.md

 The XLIFF format is quite versatile, as such there are likely lots of cases where things would go wrong and that I have not accounted for.
 In any case, [Please raise an issue here](https://github.com/Kenny-Hui/xledit/issues), along with a sample xliff file that can reproduce the issue, and when I feel good one day I may have a look at it :)

-### What happens if I mix different XLIFF files together?
+### What happens if I mix different set of translation files together?
-While not the intended use case, you should be able to edit **non-source** XLIFF files with different content.
+While not the intended use case, you should be able to edit **non-source** files with different content.
-It is however not recommended to edit the source file with different translated files as it is assumed that the source file is the basis for other files loaded.
+It is however not recommended to edit the source file while different translation files are loaded, as it is assumed that the source file is the basis for other files loaded.

 ## Credits
 - [Lucide](https://github.com/lucide-icons/lucide) - Provids icons for the XLEdit user interface